submah/kubernetes/readme/setup-NFS-for-Persistent-Volume-and-Persistent-volumeclaim.md

 - How to setup NFS on Ubuntu
 - Create Persistent volume (PV)
 - Create Persistent Volume Clame (PVC)
+- Persistnt volume claim for storing the data

 ### How to setup NFS on Ubuntu